 This is my first ever blogathon and I’m quite excited about it, I’ve been wanting to do one for a while.
-The topic for this specific blogathon is to list my five favorite movie stars and write about what I adore about them, so, without further ado, I present to you my five favorite classic Hollywood actors/actress of the golden age of Hollywood.
+The topic for this specific blogathon is to list my five favorite movie stars and write about what I adore about them, so, without further ado, I present to you my five favorites classic Hollywood actors/actress of the golden age of Hollywood.

 Number 5: Doris Day

-It’s no wonder that the band Wham! wrote a lyric in their song Wake Me Up Before You Go Go about her.
+It’s no wonder that the band Wham! wrote a lyric in their song Wake Me Up Before You Go-Go about her.

 Doris Day is the reason I fell in love with classic movies, Pillow Talk was one of the first films from Doris that I ever watched, after that- I was obsessed.
 Her warm and radiant presence on screen kept me coming back for more.
 The 1960s alone were a goldmine for great Doris Day movies.
 I can only hope that you find a classic Hollywood actress that you love as much as I love Doris Day.

 Ahhhh, Fred Astaire.
 Where would dancing in movies be without you?